Anti-Plagiarism Strategies for Research Papers

 is rather old.

-- Anachronisms.
-If the paper refers to long-past events as
+the paper refers to long-past events as

 ("Only after the Gulf War is over will we see lower oil prices" or "Why